PokemonSanFran/testing-history-2/meta/docs/story.md

 All the cutscenes in Act 2.2 occur in the order listed here.

 ## The Strike Strikes Back
-* Zoey gets a call from Rose who congratulates them on getitng all defeating all eight Gym Leaders.
+* Zoey gets a call from Rose who congratulates them on getting all defeating all eight Gym Leaders.
 * Rose asks the player to come to Psfroute22, where the Chasecenter Construction site is.
 * As Zoey arrives, Oak and Bianca are there, waiting for Zoey.
 * Oak begins to explain the situation, when a masked and hooded figure appears before the crowd, flanked by Teamrocket member.